SystemJargon/windows-logoff-hours/README.md

 # parental-settings

-windows_logon_hours - restrict logon hours
+windows_logon_hours - restrict logon hours on Windows OS.

-pihole-bedtime-restrict - restrict sites/hosts at bedtime defined hours (unless you just turn off a seperate wifi SSID).
+pihole-bedtime-restrict - restrict sites/hosts at bedtime defined hours via PiHole (unless you just turn off a seperate wifi SSID).

 Info about PiHole if your new, visit https://docs.pi-hole.net/